wenyiqiang666/yiqiangwen/_pages/about.md

 # 📝 Publication & Patants

+- Haoyang Zhang, **Yiqiang Wen**, Junpeng Qu, Songjian Nan.
+Study on the growth characteristics of the larva of the Black soldier fly in the mixed substrate of bran and bean curd residue.
+Hubei Agricultural Science.
+2024, 63 (7): 129-133, 153.
+- **Yiqiang Wen**, Haoyang Zhang, Junyang Li, Songjian Nan.02322532515.3: **The invention relates to an intelligent assembled larval breeding device of the Hermetia illucens** 2023.9.18.
+Chinese Patent.
+- Haoyang Zhang, **Yiqiang Wen**, Junyang Li, Songjian Nan 202322532458.9: The invention relates to an intelligent welfare physiological monitoring chicken coop.
+2023.9.18.
+Chinese Patent.

 # 💻 Internships
 - <strong>*2023.08 - 2023.12*, Yantai Institute of Coastal Zone Research, Chinese Academy of Sciences,</strong> Yantai.